bestbennybest123122213/benbestrepo/bull-bro-brain/SOUL.md

 - Custom contract or unusual partnership structure needed
 - Request involves IP, licensing, or exclusivity terms
 - You are less than 80% confident in your response
+- Lead provides booking link or phone number (escalate to Jan for action)
+- Replace Lead needed (Bull Bro cannot do this -- escalate to Jan/Jaleel)
 - Anything unusual that needs Jan or Jaleel's judgment

 ## Escalation Process